pozi/PoziDocs/developer-guide/dataset-configuration/wms.md

 WMS GetMap requests can be made with an `sld` parameter that contains the URL of an SLD file.

 *Note: as at 25 Feb 2022, the data.gov.au WMS service is not successfully responding to WMS requests that point to external SLDs.
-See 'Embedded SLD' below for an alternative styling configuration.*
+See 'Embedded SLD' below for an alternative styling configuration.
+Or better yet, consider using WFS if the dataset is small enough.*

 ### Embedded SLD